 The USA Triathlon Board of Directors shall represent the interests of the triathlon and multisport community for USA Triathlon in the United States and its athletes by providing USA Triathlon with policy, guidance, and strategic direction.
 The Board shall oversee the management of USA Triathlon and its affairs, but it does not manage USA Triathlon.
 The Board shall select a well-qualified Chief Executive Officer and oversee the Chief Executive Officer in the operation of USA Triathlon.
 The Board shall focus on long-term objectives and impacts rather than on day-to-day management, empowering the Chief Executive Officer to manage a staff-driven organization with effective Board oversight.
 In addition, the Board performs the following specific functions, among others:

-implements procedures to orient new Board Directors, to educate all Directors on the business and governance affairs of USA Triathlon, and to evaluate Board performance.
+Ensures onboarding of Board of Directors.

+Ensures Board self-evaluation on an annual basis.

-selects, compensates, evaluates, and may terminate the Chief Executive Officer and plan for management succession.
+Selects, compensates, evaluates, and may terminate the Chief Executive Officer, and plans for succession.

-reviews and approves USA Triathlon’s strategic plan and the annual operating plans, budget, business plans, and corporate performance.
+Reviews and approves USA Triathlon’s strategic plan and annual budget including:

-sets policy and provides guidance and strategic direction to management on significant issues facing USA Triathlon;
+Reviews and approves material corporate actions that may cause USA Triathlon reputational harm or that deviate from the strategic plan and/or budget.

+Reviews and provides input on annual priorities.

-reviews and approves significant corporate actions.
+Reviews and approves policy.

-oversees the financial reporting process, and USA Triathlon’s legal and regulatory compliance program.

-oversees effective corporate governance.
+Oversees the financial activities of USA Triathlon throughout the fiscal year including:

-approves capital structure, financial strategies, borrowing commitments, and long-range financial planning; reviews and approves financial statements, annual reports, financial and control policies, and, upon the recommendation of the Audit and Finance Committee, selects independent auditors.
+Reviews and approves financial audited financial statements, USA Triathlon’s financial and control policies, and the selection of independent auditors

+Approves capital structure, financial strategies, borrowing commitments, and long-range planning, annual audit and 990.

-monitors to determine whether USA Triathlon’s assets are being properly protected.
+Ensures USA Triathlon’s financial assets are properly protected.

-monitors USA Triathlon’s compliance with laws and regulations and the performance of its broader responsibilities.
+Oversees corporate governance, and USA Triathlon’s legal and regulatory compliance program.

-ensures that the Board and management are properly structured and prepared to act in case of an unforeseen corporate crisis; and
+Ensures that the Board and management are properly structured and prepared to act in case of an unforeseen corporate crisis and provides strategic feedback to management on significant issues facing USA Triathlon; and

-ensures that USA Triathlon adopts and maintains athlete safety rules, policies and procedures that comply with the requirements of the USOPC and U.S. Center for SafeSport.
+Ensures that athlete safety rules, policies and procedures comply with the requirements of the USOPC and U.S. Center for SafeSport.

 Section 6.3.
 Diverse Perspectives.